 Recently we looked at the sales performance for the European premium midsize segment for the year to June, which threw up little by way of surprise to say anything of delight.
 So today in hope of better fare we’re focusing on the broader European sales figures for the year to August, courtesy of left-lane.com.
 Despite recent political turmoil across the region, the underlying trend continues to be upwards (for now at least) and unsurprisingly, the usual suspects remain locked in the top spots – notwithstanding some gratuitous rearranging of deckchairs.
 Continue reading “Cross Town Traffic”

-OK, so this relates to a TV series translated from a collection of detective books, but I’m hoping readers will allow me a little latitude.
+This piece relates not to a film, but to a TV series translated from a collection of detective books.
+Hopefully readers will allow me a little latitude.

-I think most people know that (Chief) Inspector Morse was originally the owner and driver of a Lancia, not a Jaguar Mk2 (or was that really a Daimler?).
-Having read most of the books by Colin Dexter many years ago on the back of viewing a few of the TV episodes (pre-kids, one had time to waste like that), a few thoughts were stimulated by the changes wrought by the TV production company in its adaptations from the books.
+I think most people know that (Chief) Inspector Morse was originally the owner and driver of a Lancia, not a Jaguar Mark 2 (or was that really a Daimler?).
+Having read most of the books by Colin Dexter many years ago on the back of viewing a few of the TV episodes (pre-kids, one had time to waste like that), a few thoughts were stimulated by the changes wrought by the TV production company in its literary adaptations.
 Continue reading “Theme – Film: The Mystery of Inspector Morse’s Car”